tudelft3d/website/phdposition/index.md

 - proof of English competencies (if applicable),
 - MSc thesis or any publications you have authored (a URL to a PDF is fine).

-The deadline to apply is XX.
+The deadline to apply is **March 2nd 2015 at 17:00** (Amsterdam time).

-Please e-mail your application materials to
+Please e-mail your application materials to  XXX
 When applying for this position, please refer to vacancy number .

-For more information about this position, please contact directly [Hugo Ledoux](http://tudelft.nl/hledoux) (+31 15 27 86114, h.ledoux@tudelft.nl).
+For more information about this position, please contact directly [Prof. Dr Jantien Stoter](http://3dgeoinfo.bk.tudelft.nl/jstoter) (j.e.stoter@tudelft.nl)or [Hugo Ledoux](http://tudelft.nl/hledoux) (h.ledoux@tudelft.nl).